peteroupc/peteroupc.github.io/bernapprox.md

 ### Computational Issues

 Some methods in this document require rewriting a polynomial in Bernstein form of degree $m$ to one of a higher degree $n$.
 This is also known as _degree elevation_.
-This rewriting works for polynomials in Bernstein form on any closed interval.
+This rewriting works for polynomials in Bernstein form on any interval of the form $[a,b]$.

 - This rewriting can be done directly in the Bernstein form, as described in Tsai and Farouki (2001, section 3.2)[^20].
 - This rewriting can also be done through an intermediate form called the _scaled Bernstein form_ (Farouki and Rajan 1988)[^25], as described in Sánchez-Reyes (2003)[^26].
 (A polynomial in scaled Bernstein form is also known as a _homogeneous polynomial_.)